 Entry-Level DPT Clinical Experience

 As an experiential learning process, clinical education represents an integral part of the total physical therapy curriculum.
 Attainment of competencies as a physical therapist depends upon integration of didactic and clinical learning experiences.
-While didactic education provides a basis for the development of appropriate problem-solving abilities and a knowledge base, clinical education provides an opportunity for refinement of those knowledges, skills, and attitudes that characterize a competent, entry-level practitioner.
+While didactic education provides a basis for the development of appropriate problem-solving abilities and a knowledge base, clinical education provides an opportunity for refinement of that knowledge, those skills and attitudes that characterize a competent entry-level practitioner.
 Clinical education requires mutual endeavors by the academic faculty, the clinical faculty, and the student to achieve the common goal of clinical competence.

-The Director of Clinical Education works closely with the students in the selection process for the clinical experiences.
-Students preferences and needs are given consideration.
-Frequently job opportunities for students arise out of these clinical experiences.
+The Director of Clinical Education works closely with the students in the selection process for all clinical experiences.
+Student preferences and needs are given consideration.
+Frequently, job opportunities for students arise out of these clinical experiences.